-The statewide Sustainable Salmon Policy (5AAC 39.222) mandates, among other things, that escapement goals must be established for all exploited salmon stocks and that fisheries shall be managed to allow escapements within ranges necessary to conserve and sustain potential salmon production and maintain normal ecosystem functioning.
+The state-wide Sustainable Salmon Policy (5AAC 39.222) mandates, among other things, that escapement goals must be established for all exploited salmon stocks and that fisheries shall be managed to allow escapements within ranges necessary to conserve and sustain potential salmon production and maintain normal ecosystem functioning.
 This basic policy sets the expectation among fishers that the ADFG will, as needed, exercise its statutory responsibility to manage the time and areas where fishing is allowed so as to achieve escapement goals.
 This policy also requires ADFG to provide the BoF, on a regular basis, a stock status report, a review of escapement goals and action plans that include management directives to promote recovery of any stock of concern.
-Examples of recent stock status and escapement goal reports presented to the BoF include Schaberg et al. 2015 for the Alaska Peninsula stocks, Conitz et al. 2015 for the Arctic-Yukon-Kuskokwim stocks and Heinl et al. 2014 for Southeast Alaska.
+Examples of recent stock status and escapement goal reports include Schaberg et al., (2015) for the Alaska Peninsula stocks, Conitz et al., (2015) for the Arctic-Yukon-Kuskokwim stocks and Heinl et al., (2014) for SE Alaska.

-Further guidance and expectations for the ADFG's inseason management actions is found in the Policy for the Management of Sustainable Salmon Fisheries, "in the face of uncertainty, salmon stocks, fisheries, artificial propagation and essential habitats shall be managed conservatively" This regulation further defines the "precautionary approach" to involve consideration of; a) the uncertainties in salmon fisheries and habitat management, b) biological, social, cultural, and economic risks, c) consideration of the needs of future generations, and d) placement of the burden of proof on those activities that pose a risk to salmon habitat or production.
+Further guidance and expectations for the ADFG's in-season management actions is found in the Policy for the Management of Sustainable Salmon Fisheries, "in the face of uncertainty, salmon stocks, fisheries, artificial propagation and essential habitats shall be managed conservatively" This regulation further defines the "precautionary approach" to involve consideration of; a) the uncertainties in salmon fisheries and habitat management, b) biological, social, cultural, and economic risks, c) consideration of the needs of future generations, and d) placement of the burden of proof on those activities that pose a risk to salmon habitat or production.

 Often the BoF determines it is in the state's best interest to lay out specific management plans to guide the ADFG to achieve not only its biological goals but also to meet BoF allocation decisions.
 When this occurs, the BoF develops specific management plans.
-There are over 100 salmon management plans that detail the specific management actions that are to be taken to ensure that management targets are met (see http://www.adfg.alaska.gov/index.cfm?adfg=fishregulations.commercial for ADFG commercial fish regulations by area).
+There are over 100 salmon management plans that detail the specific management actions that are to be taken to ensure that management targets are met73.
 For example, the Situk-Ahrnklin Inlet and Lost River King Salmon Management Plan (5AAC 30.365) includes specific management actions that are to be implemented for each fishery based on the projected in-river run at the weir.
-The BEG for Situk River Chinook salmon is 450 - 1050 three ocean-age or older fish.
-The management plans calls for a stepwise procedure for closing/opening the fisheries depending upon the projected run size of Chinook salmon as follows:
+The BEG for Situk River Chinook Salmon is 450 - 1050 three ocean-age or older fish.
+The management plan calls for a stepwise procedure for closing/opening the fisheries depending upon the projected run size of Chinook Salmon as follows: